Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-5.md

 <figcaption>The annoying wind.</figcaption>
 </figure>

 It was a short segment, ending in Gontán, and yet, due to my lack of motivation, I was relieved to be finished for the day.
 I was lucky to miss a downpour that started shortly after I arrived.
-Among the people in my albergue were Nico, Sonia and Mira (the Ukrainians), Contain (my best attempt to transcribe his French name), and a Spanish man who humblebragged about how far he was walking each day.
+Among the people in my albergue were: Nico; Sonia and Mira (the Ukrainians); Contain (my best attempt to transcribe his French name); and a Spanish man who humblebragged about how far he was walking each day.
 I ate a tortilla sandwich at a typical Spanish bar, and spent the rest of the evening talking to the other pilgrims.
 I finally learned a bit more about the life situation of Sonia and Mira.
 Sonia had fled Ukraine at the beginning of the war and was now living in Berlin.
 Mira had also fled and was somehow involved in acting or the arts.

 ### Day 22, Sunday, October 29th, Vilalba (21.6km, 529.11km total)
 Flat terrain, a little muddy but nothing unpassable.
 My ankle wasn't hurting so much anymore, but even so it still felt fragile and I was hesitant to walk on it too fast or for too long.
 I met some new people: Robert (from Canada), Mary (from Las Vegas), and Chris and Monica (a Swiss couple I remembered seeing earlier in the trip, perhaps at Padre Ernesto's albergue).
 Robert and I went for tea on arriving at Vilalba.
 He was a 70-year-old carpenter from Vancouver.
 Since my sister was living there and I'd gone to visit her a few times, I knew a bit about the place.
 He said he'd grown up in Vancouver before it had blown up in size, population, and expensiveness.
 His brother had been a victim of the opioid crisis in North America, like many others.